Bernado6/Bernado6/README.md

 ### AI/ML Engineer | Data Scientist | Cloud Engineer ->  MLOps | BigData | DevOps| GenAI

-*AS a AI/ML Engineer with expertise in Data Science, Cloud Engineering, and MLOps, focusing on integrating Big Data, DevOps, and GenAI to drive impactful solutions.
+*AI/ML Engineer with expertise in Data Science, Cloud Engineering, and MLOps, focusing on integrating Big Data, DevOps, and GenAI to drive impactful solutions.
 With a robust background in machine learning, data pipelines, and cloud platforms like AWS, specialized in building scalable, efficient, and secure MLOps frameworks.
 I have robust experience in enterprise-level GenAI deployment, optimizing cost leadership strategies, and implementing data quality measures within MLOps infrastructures.
 I guide and and mentor AI/ML Enthusiasts, actively contributing to advancing AI and cloud solutions across multiple industries*

 ---
 ### Profile Summary